-Links to curriculum about the Japanese American experience, including incorporation of the Venice Japanese American Memorial Marker: the obelisk, the 1942 photograph, the three-paragraph text, the four quotes, the map to Manzanar, and the list of major donors.
+Recommended books, film, maps, and online resources for curriculum about the Japanese American experience, including incorporation of the Venice Japanese American Memorial Monument: the obelisk, the 1942 photograph, the three-paragraph text, the five quotes, the map to Manzanar, and the list of major donors.

 ELEMENTARY GRADES K – 5